merraysy/json-crafter/README.md

-# json-craftman
+# JSON Craftman
 Tiny app to graphically build JSON objects

 ## How to test !
-1. Clone the repo
+* Clone the repo
-2. Install the dependencies
+* Install the dependencies
 ```bash
 yarn install
 ```
-3. Start the app
+* Start the app
 ```bash
 yarn start
 ```